andrewcooke/choochoo/docs/schedules.md

 Day names (first three letters in english) can be used, as can simple numbers (1 for Monday within a week, or day of week within a month).

-Within a month it is also posisble to use the form `2wed` to mean "the second Wednesday".
+It is also possible to use the form `2wed` to mean "the second Wednesday", although this only makes sense for monthly repeats.
+Similarly `1thu` is "the first Thursday" while `fri` means "all Fridays".

 If no location is given then *all* days are assumed.